An Expert Explains What Happens to Gorillas After They Die in Zoos

 What’s a dissection like?

 You have a scalpel and a pair of forceps.
 You take it apart, and you weigh every single thing in the whole body.
-There’s all of the skin, there’s two hundred thirty muscles individually.
+There’s all of the skin, there’s 230 muscles individually.
 You can use your imagination.
 It’s several of us working day and night for a week.
 We dissected them fresh.
 They weren’t in formaldehyde.
-We had to keep them frozen, and then unfreeze them and get busy.
+We had to keep them frozen, and then un-freeze them and get busy.
 You’re working fairly quickly.

 Why is it worth all that work?